plugn/django-vue-template/README.md

 python manage.py runserver
 ```

-On the **host machine** point browser to http://10.10.10.61:8000, but test that you can also access the pure Django world, for example by going to the admin panel http://10.10.10.61:8000/admin
+On the **host machine** point browser to http://10.10.10.61:8000, but test that you can also access the pure Django world, for example by going to the admin panel http://10.10.10.61:8000/admin.
+If your VM has port forwarding set up correctly, you should be able to use http://localhost:8000.

 ## Tests